-Group finance cial statements Parent compar ny financial statements 2023 £000 2022 £000 2023 £000 2022 £000 Materiality 416 225 139 63 Basis for determining materiality Based on 8.1% of Group profit before tax.
-Based on 1.2% of Group revenue.
-Based on 1% of total assets of Parent Company.
-Based on 1% of total assets of Parent Company.
+Group finan cial statements Parent compar ny financial statements 2024 £000 2023 £000 2024 £000 2023 £000 Materiality 583 416 271 139 Basis for determining materiality Based on 7% of Group profit before tax.
+Based on 8% of Group profit before tax.
+Based on 2% of total assets of Parent Company.
+Based on 2% of total assets of Parent Company.
 Rationale for the benchmark applied Profit before tax is considered as the most appropriate benchmark in current year instead of revenue.
 As the Group has been profitable since past few years and profit before tax is the key focus area for the stakeholders therefore, materiality is based on profit before tax.
-Further, Materiality has also been benchmarked against prior year basis and underlying performance.
-Revenue was a fundamental KPI and a key focus area for investors. appropriate benchmark a onsidered to be the most is the principal activity of ny is a holding company.
-Performance materiality 312 169 104 47 Basis for determining performance materiality Based on 75% of the G roup Materiality.
+Total assets are considered to be the rappropriate benchmark as the principal activi The Parent Company is a Holding Comp Performance materiality 437 312 203 145 Basis for determining performance materiality Based on 75% of the C Group Materiality.
 Based on 75% of the Pare ent Company Materiality.
-Rationale for the percentage applied for performance materiality with few accounts subject to estimation and few accounts subje of minimal adjustments, ubject to estimation and attitude to adjustments.
+Rationale for the percentage applied for performance materiality Based on history of minimal adjus accounts subject to estimation an attitude 's few accounts subject to estimation

-Component materiality
+Component performance materiality

-For the purposes of our Group audit opinion, we set materiality for each significant component of the Group and other components subject to specified audit procedures, apart from the Parent Company whose materiality is set above, based on a percentage of between 50% and 80% (2022: 50% and 98%) of Group materiality dependent on the size and our assessment of the risk of material misstatement of that component.
-Component materiality ranged from £139k to £333k (2022: £112k to £220k).
-In the audit of each component, we further applied performance materiality levels of 75% (2022: 75%) of the component materiality to our testing to ensure that the risk of errors exceeding component materiality was appropriately mitigated.
+For the purposes of our Group audit opinion, we set component performance materiality for each component of the Group, apart from the Parent Company whose materiality is set out above, based on a percentage of between 70% and 75% (2023: 50% and 80%) of Group performance materiality dependent on the size and our assessment of the risk of material misstatement of that component.
+Component performance materiality has been set at £306k (Component performance materiality set in 2023 ranged from £156k to £250k).